 - B.B.A.
 LL.B.

 - B.S.W.
 LL.B.

-It is quite evident from the above courses, that the Integrated Law Program is nothing but a combination of two degree programs.
-One of such programs is Law (L.L.B.).
+It is quite evident from the above courses, that the integrated law programme is nothing but a combination of two degree programs.
+One of such programmes is law (L.L.B.).
 The other degree varies & students may select an appropriate one that suits their areas of interest.

-Firstly, an integrated Law course helps one get two traditional degrees.
+An integrated law course helps one get two traditional degrees.
 The modern idea of studying law is no more limited to getting a separate LLB degree from a Law school after your graduation.
-In the present times, when time is of great essence and everyone is a part of the everyday rat race, an integrated course acts as a life-saver as the entire program is of five years as opposed to pursuing three year law program which gets extended to six-seven years depending upon your graduation degree.
-And in a field like law, where seniority has a major role to play, you’ll always be on the winning end with the integrated program!
-Another benefit which such programs entail is that you give the exam once but you get two degrees in return!
+In the present times, when time is of great essence and everyone is a part of the everyday rat race, an integrated course acts as a life-saver as the entire programme is of five years as opposed to pursuing three year law program which gets extended to six-seven years depending upon your graduation degree.
+And in a field like law, where seniority has a major role to play, you’ll always be on the winning end with the integrated programme.
+Another benefit which such programmes entail is that you give the exam once but you get two degrees in return!
 Hence, no separate entrance exam for law once you graduate.

 Lawyers are supposed to be excellent orators!
 A lawyer who fails to put across his/her point can’t thrive for long in this field.
 Hence, those who have good communication skills, have confidence, can prove their stance/point, have good logical and reasoning skills & are quick in thinking will lead in this field.
 Some other skills that will come handy are - good memory, street smartness & authoritative attitude.